Assumption-Lean Differential Variance Inference for Heterogeneous Treatment Effect Detection: Simulations

 \subsection{Simulation Study 1: Double Robustness}

-We consider the a DGP representative of an observational study:
+We consider a DGP representative of an observational study:

-Here, $W_1$ and $W_2$ are the independent confounder variables, $A$ is the binary treatment variable, and $Y$ is the outcome variable.
+Here, $W_1$ and $W_2$ are the independent baseline covariates, $A$ is the binary treatment variable, and $Y$ is the outcome variable.
 To introduce treatment effect heterogeneity, we set the variance of $Y|W_1, W_2, A$ to depend on $A$ and specify that $\mathbb{E}_{P_0}[Y|W_1, W_2, A]$ includes an interaction between $W_2$ and $A$.
-That is, $W_2$ is a treatment effect modifier.
+That is, $W_2 \in V$ is a treatment effect modifier.

-We take as target of inference the relative differential variance, $\Lambda(P_0) = 2.47$, and evaluate the (absolute) empirical bias of $\Lambda_\text{OS}$, $\Lambda_\text{TMLE}$, $\Lambda_\text{CFOS}$, and $\Lambda_\text{CFTMLE}$ under four nuisance parameter estimation scenarios.
+We take as target of inference the relative differential variance, $\Lambda(P_0) = 2.47$, and evaluate the absolute empirical bias of $\Lambda_\text{OS}$, $\Lambda_\text{TMLE}$, $\Lambda_\text{CFOS}$, and $\Lambda_\text{CFTMLE}$ under four nuisance parameter estimation scenarios.
 In the first scenario, all nuisance parameter estimators are well-specified.
 In the second scenario, the propensity score estimator is well-specified and the outcome regression estimators are misspecified.
 In the third scenario, the propensity score estimators are misspecified and the outcome regression estimators are well-specified.
 In the final scenario, all nuisance parameters are misspecified.

 A main-terms logistic regression conditioning on all confounders is used to estimate the $g_{P_0}$ in scenarios where the propensity score estimator is well-specified.
 When the propensity score estimator is misspecified, a logistic regression conditioning on $W_2$ is used instead.
 Random Forest estimators are used to estimate $\bar{Q}_{P_0}$ and $\bar{Q}_{P_0}^2$ in scenarios where the outcome regressions are well-specified \citep{breimanRandomForests2001}.
 When the outcome regressions are misspecified, these nuisance parameters are estimated by the treatment groups' mean outcomes and mean squared outcomes, respectively.